 Candidates in the Electrical & Computer Engineering PhD program work alongside faculty who challenge you to strengthen your knowledge through advanced course work, original research in our extensive and well-funded innovative labs, special graduate seminars, and supplementary courses in areas such as mathematics, computer science, and physics.

 The PhD in electrical and computer engineering also requires two minors, seminar attendance, a diagnostic exam, an area exam, and preparation and defense of a dissertation.

-As an Electrical & Computer Engineering (ECE) graduate student, your research opportunities include access to state-of-the-art equipment and modern facilities to experiment, model, build, and innovate.
+As an Electrical and Computer Engineering PhD student, your research opportunities include access to state-of-the-art equipment and modern facilities to experiment, model, build, and innovate.
 Our department boasts over a dozen specialty labs with an annual funding level of nearly $5 million.